grig23/primetime.en/help/programming/tvsdk-1.4-for-android/ad-insertion/android-1.4-advertising-requirements.md

 ---
 description: You can insert ads in your VOD and live/linear content by using the Adobe Primetime ad decisioning interface.
-seo-description: You can insert ads in your VOD and live/linear content by using the Adobe Primetime ad decisioning interface.
-seo-title: Advertising requirements
 title: Advertising requirements
-uuid: cadcf4b5-d86d-442d-82f1-2d40c14fc938
 ---

 # Advertising requirements{#advertising-requirements}